SiCKRAGE/SiCKRAGE/contributing.md

 ## Getting Involved

-There are a number of ways to get involved with the development of SickRage.
+There are a number of ways to get involved with the development of sickrage.srCore.CONFIG.
 Even if you've never contributed code to an Open Source project before, we're always looking for help identifying bugs, cleaning up code, writing documentation and testing.

 The goal of this guide is to provide the best way to contribute to the official SickRage repository.
 Please read through the full guide detailing [How to Report Bugs](#how-to-report-bugs).